-The balance between the General and the Capital Facilities Fund represent an interfund loan which is not expected to be paid within the next year.
+The balance between the General and the Nonmajor funds mainly represent an interfund loan which is not expected to be paid within the next year.
 All remaining balances resulted from processing certain disbursements by Metro Fire's fiscal agent out of funds other than the intended fund.

-The interfund transfer made by the General Fund to the Capital Facilities Fund was made to pay debt service for capital spending in previous years.
-The transfer by the General Fund to the Grant Fund was made to fulfill grant matching requirements.
+The interfund transfer made by the General Fund to the nonmajor funds was made to pay mainly for debt service for capital spending in the Capital Facilities Fund.
+The remaining transfers by the General Fund to the Grant Fund were made to fulfill grant matching requirements.